firezone/firezone/rust/gui-client/docs/intended_behavior.md

 1. Open the Settings window and change to staging if needed
 1. Click "Sign in"
 1. Expect a browser to open
+1. Disable DoH in Firefox if needed (20.04 and 22.04 both have it, in different places) https://www.firezone.dev/kb/administer/troubleshooting#some-browsers-break-dns-routing
 1. Sign in
 1. Expect Firefox to show "Allow this site to open the link with Firezone?" modal
 1. Check "Always..." and click "Open link"
 1. Expect a keyring dialog to pop up
 1. Enter 'password' for testing purposes